-Later, three of us began a conversation away from the crowd, out on the orchid-filled patio by the pool.
-The whole environment had suddenly cooled thanks to a welcome burst of rain which, coupled with the pocket of quiet, felt like a secret to treasure together a while.
+Later, three of us began a conversation away from the crowd out on the orchid-filled patio by the pool.
+The whole environment suddenly cooled thanks to a welcome burst of rain which, coupled with the pocket of quiet, felt like a secret to just sit and treasure together a while.

 A chance to chat.

 Our talk was about jobs, mostly, leading into my desire to use my paralegal skills in some way, “busy-work, something to aid lawyers working with detainment and immigration issues I hope … something I can feel good about.”
 Then I learned that her main gig is that of a teacher… currently working in an immigrant detention center not too far from me.

 One can’t fault those working inside the facilities too much, or, can they?
 I don’t have a clear answer, which is the biggest problem with bureaucracy, after all: distance from responsibility.
 As an individual, she is, I’m absolutely sure, loving with the kids (well, teenagers) she teaches, attentive, and has their interests at heart.
 No one, certainly not me, would want to deprive them of that care nor make their daily lives less comfortable in any way.
 That is why even some politicians who protest the centers, continue to vote to fund them.

 Still, speaking with this young woman was a rare opportunity to hear the perspective of someone regularly inside a system which, although she insists it’s not the case, lacks transparency.
 She expressed with no small measure of passion, that some kids were living in better conditions than they ever had in their lives… well fed, wearing clothes of their own, able to sleep in safety.
 She praised the availability of meals, classes, structure, and said that a few of the girls told her personally, that they were happy there, and hopeful about their futures.